anjalig18/anjalig18/README.md

 ## 👩‍💻 About Me

 I am a passionate Full Stack Web Developer from Kolkata, West Bengal.
-With a strong foundation in programming languages like JavaScript, Python, Java, and PHP, I strive to create innovative and efficient web applications.
+With a strong foundation in programming languages like JavaScript,express.js,Python, c++ and PHP, I strive to create innovative and efficient web applications.

 ## 💼 Professional Experience